 SEO & GEO skill

-SEO & GEO (Generative Engine Optimization) for websites.
-Technical SEO audits, keyword research, schema markup (JSON-LD), Core Web Vitals (LCP/INP/CLS), E-E-A-T, international SEO (hreflang), and AI search optimization for Google AI Overviews & AI Mode, Bing Copilot, ChatGPT Search, Claude, Perplexity, and Gemini.
-Reflects 2026 primary-source guidance from Google, Microsoft, OpenAI, and Anthropic.
+SEO & GEO is an agent skill for AI coding assistants (Claude Code, OpenClaw, Cursor, Codex).
+SEO + GEO (Generative Engine Optimization): technical audits, schema (JSON-LD), Core Web Vitals (LCP/INP/CLS), E-E-A-T, hreflang, and AI-search citation tuning for Google AI Overviews/AI Mode, Bing Copilot, ChatGPT Search, Claude, Perplexity, Gemini.
+Primary-source crawler + robots.txt rules.
 Use when improving search visibility, AI citations, indexing, meta tags, structured data, keyword clustering, or competitor analysis.
 Install with: npx skills-ws install seo-geo.

 marketingv3.0.0Updated